George Mallory: Discovery of the ice axe (1933)

-Smythe's sighting, 1936
+Frank Smythe's sighting (1936)

 "Since my search for the two Oxford fellows, I feel convinced that it marks the scene of an accident to Mallory and Irvine.
-There is something else ... it's not to be written about, as the press would make an unpleasant sensation.
-I was scanning the face from the Base camp through a high-power telescope last year [1936] when I saw something queer in a gully below the scree shelf ... it was a long way away and very small ... but I've a six/six eyesight, and I do not believe it was a rock ... when searching for the Oxford men on Mont Blanc, we looked down onto a boulder-strewn glacier and saw something which wasn't a rock either—it proved to be two bodies.
+There is something else... it's not to be written about, as the press would make an unpleasant sensation.
+I was scanning the face from the Base camp through a high-power telescope last year [1936] when I saw something queer in a gully below the scree shelf... it was a long way away and very small... but I've a six/six eyesight, and I do not believe it was a rock... when searching for the Oxford men on Mont Blanc, we looked down onto a boulder-strewn glacier and saw something which wasn't a rock either—it proved to be two bodies.
 The object was at precisely the point where Mallory and Irvine would have fallen had they rolled on over the scree slopes below the yellow band.
 I think it is highly probable that we shall find further evidence next year."

-— —Frank Smythe, in a letter to Edward Norton, 4 September 1937.
+— Frank Smythe, in a letter to Edward Norton, 4 September 1937.

-In 1937, Frank Smythe wrote to Edward Norton in reply to Norton's approbation of Smythe's book Camp Six, an account of the 1933 expedition.
-Noted in his letter was the discovery of the ice axe in 1933 found below the crest of the Northeast Ridge, where Smythe felt certain it marked the scene of an accident to Mallory and Irvine.
-Smythe disclosed that during the 1936 British Mount Everest expedition, scanning Everest's North Face with a high-powered telescope from Base Camp, he had spotted an object, which he presumed was the body of either Mallory or Irvine.
-At the time he decided not to publicize the fact to avoid press sensationalism.
-Smythe's sighting remained unknown to the public until his son Tony revealed the information in his 2013 book, My Father, Frank: Unresting Spirit of Everest; the author discovered a copy of the letter in the back of a diary.
+In 1937 Frank Smythe wrote to Edward Norton in reply to Norton's praise for Smythe's book Camp Six, an account of the 1933 expedition.

+In his letter he mentioned the discovery of the ice axe in 1933, which he felt certain marked the scene of an accident to Mallory and Irvine.

+Smythe said that when scanning Everest's North Face with a high-powered telescope during the 1936 British Mount Everest expedition he had spotted an object which he believed was either Mallory or Irvine.

+At the time he decided not to publicize what he had seen to avoid press sensationalism.

+Smythe's sighting remained unknown to the public until his son Tony Smythe revealed it in his 2013 book, My Father, Frank: Unresting Spirit of Everest.